How to Write a Press Release

 Xtensio is a collaborative workspace where teams can easily create and share beautiful living documents

 Design anything from simple strategy docs to pitches, agendas, reports and other business and marketing collateral.
 Share a live link.
 Present.
 Export.
 It’s the easiest editor ever.

-A step-by-step guide to writing a press release
+A step-by-step guide to writing a media release

 Utilizing the media to create awareness of your company is a promising strategy.
-Companies both large and small use press releases to get the attention of journalists in an effort to increase traffic and conversion.
-However, actually getting a journalist to read your press releases is no easy task, especially if they’re getting hundreds of e-mails a day asking them the same thing.
+Companies both large and small use news releases to get the attention of journalists in an effort to increase traffic and conversion.
+However, actually getting a journalist to read your news is no easy task, especially if they’re getting hundreds of e-mails a day asking them the same thing.
 That means, in order to grab their attention, you’ll need to put time and effort into writing a strong, effective press release for all of your company’s major news stories.
-Let’s go over the steps for writing a successful press release and a few tips and tricks to make your’s stand out from the crowd.
+Let’s go over the steps for writing a release and a few tips and tricks to make your’s stand out from the crowd.

 1. Headline: Grab their attention

 Your headline needs to be clear, relevant and interesting.
-Try to answer these questions before deciding on your headline and beginning to write your press release:
+Try to answer these questions before deciding on your headline and beginning to write your news release:

-- What is your press release about?
+- What is your media release about?
 What important company event or milestone happened?

 - Why would anybody want to know about this news?

 - Think about your audience.
 If you were in your readers’ shoes, what kind of headline would grab your attention and make you want to know more?